-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Tex Terry: http://us.imdb.com/name/nm0856084/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Tex Terry: https://www.imdb.com/name/nm0856084/

 Above is the gang facing Sunset Carson in ALIAS BILLY THE KID (Republic, 1946).
 From L-to-R in the above lobby card are Tom London, Peggy Stewart, Russ Whiteman and the bearded Tex Terry.

 Above is the band of gold thieves in EL PASO KID (Republic, 1946), another in the Sunset Carson series.
-From L-to-R are Bob Filmer, Tex Terry (with a beard and kneeling), Zon Murray and an unidentified player in the far right background.
+From L-to-R are Bob Filmer, Tex Terry (with a beard and kneeling), Zon Murray and Jack Sparks on the far right.

 Above standing are Frank McCarroll (left) and a clean shaven Tex Terry (right) with six-guns leveled at Gene Autry.
 At the desk is Charles Evans.
 Lobby card from TWILIGHT ON THE RIO GRANDE (Republic, 1947).
 This was one of five films that Gene did for Republic after he returned from World War II duty.
 He then left Republic, formed his own production company, and released new films through Columbia.